Mcdonald’s is loved by billions worldwide.

 It opened in the hope of becoming more significant and permanent.

-However, the government worked with local companies to stop McDonald’s from expanding in Montenegro.
+However, the government worked with local companies to stop the fast food giant from expanding in Montenegro.

 The official reason was that the government was concerned about the effect of a giant international company on smaller businesses in its capital city of Podgorica.